 We have made ProL as easy as possible to operate.
-The process is practically recipe-free – you need to input only one parameter, and the rest will take care of itself.
-No more trial and error juggling with a number of variables.
+The process is practically recipe-free – you need to put in only one parameter, and the rest will take care of itself.
+No more trial-and-error juggling with a number of variables.

 The very concept of ProL is based on reaching a production capacity balance with Low-E and clear glass.
 ProL uses full convection technology, which does not differentiate between glass types or product modes.
 The convection system provides accurate and optimized heat transfer, giving you consistently superb glass quality and an up to 100% capacity increase compared with traditional infrared heating.

 ProL’s full convection technology gives you the best possible control over the chamber temperature.
 This eliminates heat loss, which means considerable savings in energy costs.